What you need to know about the 2 day Amphitheatre Hike in the Drakensberg

 - A 55 litre backpack ( it must be able to fit your sleeping bag, clothing, snacks, water, sleeping mat).
 A 35 LITRE DAYPACK IS NOT SUFFICIENT (unless you can fit all your stuff in it.
 And good luck with that we say)

 - Warm fleece and waterproof jacket.
-The rainy season is over but again, we always prepare for the worst.
+Even if rain is not predicted, we always prepare for the worst.
 Getting wet in the Drakensberg can be potentially dangerous and lead to hypothermia.

 - Trail shoes or hiking boots